pavankumar-vh/E-Commerce_Follow-along/README.md

 ---

-# E-Commerce Application

-## Overview
-This e-commerce application enables users to browse products, filter products based on user email, update product details, delete products, and manage a shopping cart.
-The project is built using React for the frontend and Node.js with Express and MongoDB for the backend.

-## Features
-- View all products on the homepage
-- View product details on a dedicated product info page
-- Filter products by user email
-- Add new products
-- Update existing products
-- Delete products
-- Add products to the cart
-- View cart contents on the cart page

----

-## Milestones

 ### Milestone 11: Fetching and Displaying Product Data
 - **Backend:**
   - Created a `GET /api/products` endpoint to fetch all product data.